lshpaner/eda_toolkit/README_min.md

 ## 🙏 Acknowledgements

 We would like to express our deepest gratitude to Dr. Ebrahim Tarshizi, our mentor during our time in the University of San Diego M.S.
 Applied Data Science Program.
 His unwavering dedication and mentorship played a pivotal role in our academic journey, guiding us to successfully graduate from the program and pursue successful careers as data scientists.

 We also extend our thanks to the Shiley-Marcos School of Engineering at the University of San Diego for providing an exceptional learning environment and supporting our educational endeavors.

+We would also like to thank Robert Lanzafame, PhD for his thoughtful feedback, encouragement, and early interest in the library.
+His perspective and willingness to engage with the project are sincerely appreciated.

+Additionally, Leon Shpaner would like to personally acknowledge his mentor, manager, and friend, Gustavo Prado, who hired him at the Los Angeles Film School.
+Gustavo believed in him early on, gave him the opportunity to grow, and was patient as he developed professionally.
+He saw potential before it was fully formed and sparked an early interest in data by demonstrating the importance of tools like VLOOKUP.
+His guidance and trust had a lasting impact.
+May he rest in peace.

 ## ⚖️ License